Table of Contents

 So writing as a straight man (but with no hint of homophobia or judgment), Jeff Kripal wants to find the sexuality and eroticism in spirituality, religion, and mysticism.
 As a young seminarian, he wanted to make love with God, but God was a male.
 How does a straight man make sexual love with another male?
 How does he visualize "God" to make "God" sexual attractive?

 As a gay man--and so, perhaps, more responsive to Zaehner's Panenhenic Experience--and a graduate of The Body Electric training!--I think the secret is to do it the other way around.
 The goal is not to put sex into spirituality, but to put spirituality into sex, to discover that there's mystical experience when you're very sexually aroused.
 This IS what the Body Electric does, isn't it?
 By learning to achieve what Joseph Kramer calls "high erotic states," you discover you see "the Face of God."
 And you can do this intentionally with just a few simple aphorisms/mantras.
-As you reach ejaculatory inevitability, think "Here comes God," and, as you are coming, picture all this pleasure and love you're experiencing pouring out from you into the world like brilliant light and think "May all beings be happy.
+As you reach what in the male is called "ejaculatory inevitability," think "Here comes God," and, as you are coming, picture all this pleasure and love you're experiencing pouring out from you into the world like brilliant light and think "May all beings be happy.
 May all beings be free."

-What Jesus meant wasn't love othrrs as much as you love yourself, btu to love others because they ARE your self.
+What Jesus meant wasn't to love others as much as you love yourself, but to love others because they ARE your self.
 We aren't separate from one another, especially at the mystical level.

 For heterosexuals, the attraction is to opposites, across the sexual divide.
 For homosexuals, the attraction is to sames.
 God is a different other OR God is the deepest self.